volodymyrhudyma/blog/content/blog/everything-about-map-and-weakmap-in-javascript.md

 console.log(users); // Map {}
 ```

-## Instance Properties and Methods of Map
+## Instance Properties And Methods Of Map

 #### Get the size